|

 This post may contain affiliate links.
 Please read our affiliate disclosure.

 Zucchini is such a versatile vegetable.
 For one thing, it cooks quickly, and its mellow taste makes it an easy addition to many different recipes.
-It pairs well with other veggies and is a great ingredient in vegetable lasagna.
-I love zucchini any time of year, but I especially love it during the summer months.
+It pairs well with other veggies and is an excellent ingredient in vegetable lasagna.
+I love zucchini any time of year, but especially during the summer months.

-I cook the zucchini in a cast iron pan so it can easily turn golden brown, similar to how it would if I fried it.
+I cook the zucchini in a cast-iron pan so it turns golden brown, like it would if I fried it.
 This dish pairs well with pretty much anything, from roast chicken or baked fish to a juicy steak.
 It also tastes great with some crusty Italian bread to sop up the vinegary goodness.

 Why You’ll Love This Zucchini with Feta and Vinegar